argilla-io/argilla/README.md

 ### 2. Explore, Filter and Label

-Now we can access our Rubrix dataset and start annotating data.
+Now let's access our Rubrix dataset and start annotating data.
 Let's filter the records predicted as `Business` with high probability and use the bulk-labeling feature for labeling 15 records as `Business`:

 https://user-images.githubusercontent.com/1107111/132261244-b9151571-608e-4a41-8f34-e9dc1c8b8e38.mp4

 ### 3. Load and create a training set
-After a round of data annotation, we can load the Rubrix dataset and transform it into a 🤗 dataset for training a supervised classifier.
+After a few iterations of data annotation, we can load the Rubrix dataset and create a training set for training.
+At this step, there're many options: you can use any NLP library to train a supervised model, you can train a few-shot text classifier (e.g., Flair TARS model), etc.

+In this example, let's transform it into a Hugging Face dataset to suppose we'll be training a Hugging Face pre-trained model.

 ```python
 from datasets import Dataset